avimanyu786/TrajectoryMergeAssist/README.md

     b.
 The first trajectory directory (name ends with "_trj")

     c.
-The second trajectory directory from an extended Desmond MD simulation.
+The second trajectory directory from an extended Desmond MD simulation

 2. It is recommended to work with the above files from a location like: